Save a lot logo on building front

 Credit: Save a Lot

-Save A Lot achieved the largest customer satisfaction increase among supermarkets in the latest American Customer Satisfaction Index (ACSI) Retail and Consumer Shipping Study, climbing 4% to a score of 78 between 2025 and 2026.
+Save A Lot achieved the largest customer satisfaction increase among supermarkets in the latest American Customer Satisfaction Index (ACSI) Retail and Consumer Shipping Study, climbing 4 percent to a score of 78 between 2025 and 2026.

-The St. Louis-based discount grocer was one of only three grocers to see an improvement in the 2026 ACSI study, which is a comprehensive, industry-wide analysis of consumer satisfaction with major U.S. retailers and shipping services.
+The St. Louis-based discount grocer was one of just three grocers to see an improvement in the 2026 ACSI study, which is an industry-wide analysis of consumer satisfaction with major U.S. retailers and shipping services.

 The ACSI is the only national, cross-industry measure of customer satisfaction representing the U.S. economy.
-Results are based on consumer surveys collected over a 12-month period ending in December 2025 and are reported on a 0 to 100 scale.
+Results are based on consumer surveys collected over a 12-month period ending in December and are reported on a scale of 0 to 100.

 [RELATED: Save A Lot Donates 103K Food Bags Through Holiday Campaign]